-If you are concerned that a corrupt act of some kind is being considered or carried out - either within Allies and Morrisn, by any of our business partners or by any of our Partners.
+If you are concerned that a corrupt act of some kind is being considered or carried out - either within Allies and Morrison, by any of our business partners or by any of our competitors - you must report the issue/concern to your Manager/Team Leader or the Partners.
 If for some reason it is not possible to speak to these people, please then report it to another senior person or the HR team.